sushantkapare-dev/AWS_Devops_Zero_to_Hero/Docker/Senario_based_Q.md

 Make sure both containers are attached to the same bridge network.
 Use environment variables or a configuration file to specify the Redis connection details in the web application.

-Scenario 2: Custom Bridge Network
+## Scenario 2: Custom Bridge Network
 You have a microservices architecture, with each service running in a separate Docker container.
 By default, Docker creates a bridge network for communication between containers.
 However, to enhance security and control, you decide to create a custom bridge network that allows communication only between specific containers.

-Hint:

 Create a new bridge network using docker network create.
 Start containers with the --network flag to attach them to the custom bridge network.
 Containers in the custom bridge network can communicate with each other using container names or IP addresses.

-Scenario 3: Docker Compose
+## Scenario 3: Docker Compose
 You are managing a complex application with multiple services, each requiring different configurations.
 Manually running each service with its specific settings becomes cumbersome.
 Your goal is to use Docker Compose to manage the services efficiently.

-Hint:

 Create a docker-compose.yml file defining the services, networks, and volumes required.
 Specify environment variables, ports, and volume bindings for each service in the Compose file.
 Use the docker-compose up command to start and manage the entire application stack.

-Scenario 4: Load Balancing
+## Scenario 4: Load Balancing
 You are deploying a web application in a Docker swarm with multiple instances of the same service to achieve load balancing.
 You need to set up a load balancer to distribute incoming requests evenly among all running containers.

-Hint:

 Utilize the built-in Docker swarm mode for orchestration and scaling.
 Define the desired number of replicas for the service to scale it horizontally.
 Use a reverse proxy/load balancer (like Nginx or Traefik) in front of the Docker swarm to distribute incoming traffic.

-Scenario 5: Service Rolling Update
+## Scenario 5: Service Rolling Update
 Your application is running as a service in a Docker swarm, and you need to update it to the latest version without any downtime.
 Implement a rolling update strategy for the service.

-Hint:

 Use the docker service update command to apply rolling updates.
 Specify the desired image version/tag in the update command.
 Docker swarm will ensure that old containers are replaced with new ones one at a time, avoiding service downtime.

-Scenario 6: High Availability
+## Scenario 6: High Availability
 You are designing a high-availability architecture for a critical application using Docker containers.
 The architecture must ensure that the application remains available even if some of the Docker hosts fail.

-Hint:

 Implement a multi-node Docker swarm cluster with manager and worker nodes.
 Use the --replicas flag while deploying services to ensure redundancy.
 Configure external storage (like NFS) for storing critical data to avoid data loss in case of container/host failure.

-Scenario 1: Load Balancing with Docker Swarm
+## Scenario 1: Load Balancing with Docker Swarm
 You are tasked with deploying a high-traffic web application using Docker Swarm.
 The application consists of multiple containers that serve as web servers.
 To ensure high availability and optimal performance, you must implement load balancing.
 How would you achieve this?

 Solution: Docker Swarm comes with built-in load balancing.
 By leveraging Docker’s ingress routing mesh, you can distribute incoming traffic evenly among the replicated services.
 You can deploy the application using the following steps: